-If you are a Mashape Enterprise customer, we can help with the migration.
+If you are a Kong Enterprise customer, we can help with the migration.

 Probably, yes.
 Kong and Kong plugins comply with industry standards including HTTP and JSON.
 We test Kong extensively with NGINX web and proxy servers, PostgreSQL and Cassandra datastores, Linux and container operating environments, and APIs based on microservice design patterns.
 Because Kong operates at the application level and adheres to industry standards, it is broadly compatible with all leading web technologies and orchestration, log management, continuous deployment, and microservice development tools.

-If you are considering Kong Enterprise Edition, the commercial version with advanced functionality and backed by Kong Inc.’s Customer Success team, please request a meeting with Kong API experts in our sales department.
+If you are considering Kong Enterprise, the commercial version with advanced functionality and backed by Kong Inc.’s Customer Success team, please request a meeting with Kong API experts in our sales department.

-Kong Enterprise Edition customers have access to Kong Inc’s Customer Success team for timely answers from Kong API gateway experts.
+Kong Enterprise customers have access to Kong Inc’s Customer Success team for timely answers from Kong experts.

 Learn how to make your API strategy a competitive advantage.